-Accepted wisdom is that if you hold your nerve and wait for a last minute bargain you’ll always get a great deal but over the years the www.CRUISE.co.uk team has seen a lot of people end up really disappointed after following this advice.
+Accepted wisdom is that if you hold your nerve and wait for a last minute bargain you’ll always get a great deal but over the years the team have seen many cruisers end up in deep disappointment after living by this advice.

 The first thing you need to decide is just how early to book your cruise.
 The earliest you’ll ever be able to book is around April time each year.
 This is when cruise lines put their new season on sale and normally when they offer the best deals as well.

 If you’ve ever read a cruise brochure, you’ll have seen that all cruises have a ‘brochure fare’ but unless you’re incredibly unlucky or booking some kind of ‘niche’ cruise, there’s never any reason to pay this price.